oac-tree/oac-tree/doc/runner.rst

 .. code-block:: c++

-   Procedure myProcedure;
+   Procedure my_procedure;
-   myRunner.SetProcedure(&myProcedure);
+   my_runner.SetProcedure(&my_procedure);

 Setting a Tick Callback
 ^^^^^^^^^^^^^^^^^^^^^^^

 The ``SetTickCallback`` method allows you to set a callback function that will be called after each execution step.
 The callback function should have the signature ``void(const Procedure&)``.
+The callback can be used to query procedure status, the list of next instructions t execute, etc.

 .. code-block:: c++